 As noted above, regarding TAIS report access, it is most appropriate that TAIS subjects make any of the above requests directly with their TD.
 However, TPSI can assist where necessary in helping to bridge any communication gaps.
 Please note that some requests might hamper or even prevent the TD from completing any services regarding the TAIS that are yet in progress.

-Regarding actions (1) and (7), above: “Anonymous” is with respect to TPSI.
+Regarding actions (1) and (4), above: anonymity is with respect to TPSI.
 This cannot be so with the TD; in almost every case, there must be a way for the TD to link you, a real person, with your TAIS.
-If you wish to log on to take TAIS anonymously, it must be done having first communicated with the TD, and by using a TD-supplied first and last name code.
+Thus, if you wish to log on to take TAIS anonymously, you must first communicate with your TD, and by use a TD-supplied first and last name code.

 Please make any further questions or concerns known to us, either in email or via standard post.
 An initial response will be made within one week.